x2w-soda/Ludens/README.md

 ### License

-The full source code of the framework is distributed under the permissive MIT license.
+The full source code of the engine is distributed under the permissive MIT license.